 Our Redeemers United Methodist Church 1600 West Schaumburg Rd.
 Schaumburg, IL 60194

 Seeking help for addiction is a brave first step, but you need to consider all your options.
 It is important to find a program that will give you the best chance of a successful recovery.
-In addition to a drug rehab center in Joliet, IL or an alcohol rehab center in Joliet, IL, consider your other options.
+In addition to a drug rehab center in Joliet, consider your other options.
 Some individuals find that seeking help away from home leads to a more successful recovery.
 Leaving town can remove the triggers that cause the substance misuse.
-A national network of facilities such as The Recovery Village offers a consistent level of care across all locations.

 - Orland Park